 The second factor that’s important when selecting exfoliants is their moisturizing ability.
 After your old skin cells are removed via natural mechanical exfoliants, it is important to moisturize the newly revealed skin cells.
 Therefore it’s important to select scrubs which contain natural oils and butters, which will nourish your skin and leave it deeply moisturized.

 When selecting skin care products its important to know how each product affects your skin and ultimately what it is doing to your skin.
-We hope the next time your selecting a scrub you’ll reflect on the knowledge you gained and select the right scrub for you.
+We hope the next time you're selecting a scrub you’ll reflect on the knowledge you gained and select the right scrub for you.